SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 - Making sure that work items[WorkItems] are only pulled into the Workflow[Workflow] at about the same rate that they leave the Workflow[Workflow].
 - Ensuring work items[WorkItems] aren't left to age unnecessarily.
-- Responding quickly to blocked or queued work items[WorkItems] as well those that are exceeding the team's expected Cycle Time[CycleTime] levels (See Service Level Expectation[ServiceLevelExpectation] - SLE).
+- Responding quickly to blocked[Impediments] or queued work items[WorkItems] as well those that are exceeding the team's expected Cycle Time[CycleTime] levels (See Service Level Expectation[ServiceLevelExpectation] - SLE).
 Service Level Expectation[ServiceLevelExpectation] (SLE) A service level expectation[ServiceLevelExpectation] (SLE) forecasts[Forecast] how long it should take a given item to flow[Flow] from start